-Date of Submission: October 2, 2019 Submitted by: Craig A. Haugsness, Ph.D.
-Identify the nature of the request: X New Program Modification Deletion Mode of delivery: on-line Rationale must be attached which includes assessment data to support request.
-(Note: submissions will not be accepted which do not include assessment information.)
-Effective Date for Implementation: Fall 2020 New Programs X. Official Program Name and Associated Degree (e.g., Forestry Studies - BA) X. Recommended CIP Code for Program (required by KBOR/HLC/Dept of Ed before the program can be approved - See IPEDS.
-X. Rationale for Offering the Program (including environmental studies regarding the need for/interest in this program).
-X. Exact Catalog Description (including both program description and curriculum requirements).
-X. Completed Program Assessment Plan (developed in conjunction with the Assessment Coordinator) X. Financial Implications (Include pro forma if new/reallocated funds required - template is available from me.
-By the way, this should hardly ever be None because some faculty will be teaching these courses instead of the courses they were previously teaching) X. List of Faculty Members Teaching in the Program/Required Credentials if new hires X. Availability of Office Space (if new faculty to be hired) X. Adequacy of Library Holdings Program Modification Provide a copy of existing curriculum.
-Provide a copy of the proposed curriculum.
-Describe and detail all differences between current and proposed curriculum.
+- \x\ Official Program Name and Associated Degree (e.g., Forestry Studies BA) - x Recommended CIP Code for Program (required by KBOR/HLC/Dept of Ed before the program can be approved See IPEDS. - x Rationale for Offering the Program (including environmental studies regarding the need for/interest in this program). - \x Exact Catalog Description (including both program description and curriculum requirements). - \x\ Completed Program Assessment Plan (developed in conjunction with the Assessment Coordinator) - x Financial Implications (Include pro forma if new/reallocated funds required template is available from me.
+By the way, this should hardly ever be None because some faculty will be teaching these courses instead of the courses they were previously teaching) - $\underline{x}$ List of Faculty Members Teaching in the Program/Required Credentials if new hires - \x\Availability of Office Space (if new faculty to be hired) - \x\Adequacy of Library Holdings

+Program Modification

+- \\\Provide a copy of existing curriculum. - \\\\Provide a copy of the proposed curriculum. - \\\\Describe and detail all differences between current and proposed curriculum. - \\\\Describe the impact of changes on faculty/adjunct resources. - Provide budget information (i.e., requests for or reductions in adjuncts, faculty, books, equipment, etc.)

+Deletion of Program

+- \\\Identify number of current majors - \\\\Submit a timeline for the phase out of program.

+Describe how current program resources (i.e., equipment, etc.) will be reallocated Describe how existing majors will be able to complete their requirements.
 Describe the impact of changes on faculty/adjunct resources.
-Provide budget information (i.e., requests for or reductions in adjuncts, faculty, books, equipment, etc.) Deletion of Program Identify number of current majors Submit a timeline for the phase out of program.

-Describe how current program resources (i.e., equipme Describe how existing majors will be able to complete Describe the impact of changes on faculty/adjunct reso their requirements.
-Department Approval: Michelle Shiply Date: 10/2/19 C&P Approval: Bersh Frank Date: 10/21/19 Faculty Council Approval: Jush Huank Date: 10/25/19 Dean Approval: - Pal Muss Date: 6/25/19 Auditors in Registrar's Office Notified: Date:
+Department Approval: Michelli Shiply Date: 10/2/19 C&P Approval: Jese Frank Date: 10/26/19 Faculty Council Approval: Juch Trank Date: 10/25/19 Dean Approval: Date: 10/25/19 Auditors in Registrar's Office Notified: Date: